PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 With these blocks, the users can quickly see if there are new messages (that have not yet been read).

-By default, there are two blocks, and adding more contacts will add more blocks.
+By default, there are two blocks matching the default contacts _Webmaster_ and _Customer service_.
+Adding more contacts will add more blocks.

 For each block, the description filled for the contact (in Shop parameters > Contact > Contact) is displayed.